Towards Privacy-Preserving and Verifiable Federated Matrix Factorization: Security Analysis

 \begin{theorem} Assuming the security of the underlying mask$\-$ing-based secure aggregation and commitment techniques, \main \enspace ensures the confidentiality of the gradient vectors of individual honest users in the system. \end{theorem}

-\begin{proof} The proof is mostly similar to \textit{Theorem\,6.3} in \cite{bonawitz2017practical}, which indicates that the masking mechanism in secure aggregation protects the confidentiality of the gradient vectors of individual honest users, due to the existence of a simulator \textsf{SIM} for simulating the masked gradient vectors.
+\begin{proof} The proof is mostly similar to \textit{Theorem 6.3} in \cite{bonawitz2017practical}, which indicates that the masking mechanism in secure aggregation protects the confidentiality of the gradient vectors of individual honest users, due to the existence of a simulator \textsf{SIM} for simulating the masked gradient vectors.
 On the other hand, we need to additionally consider simulation for the messages related to the verification.
 Firstly, we need to consider the hashes from $\textsf{HF}(\cdot)$ which are committed in the \textit{Making commitments} step.
 Here note that the simulator \textsf{SIM} does not know the real inputs of honest users by the time it needs to compute the hash and the commitment.
 For this, it can generate a dummy vector, hash it, and compute the commitment.
 Given the security of the masking technique and the hiding property of commitment, the joint view of $\mathcal{C}$ and $\mathcal{S}$ is indistinguishable from that in real protocol execution.

 Secondly, we need to consider the verification phase.
 In particular, we need to show that the joint view of users in $\mathcal{C}$ and $\mathcal{S}$ is indistinguishable from that in the real protocol execution.
 The subtlety here is that \textsf{SIM} commits to dummy hashes in the beginning, which are different from the hashes of vectors sampled by \textsf{SIM} after seeing the aggregation result.
 Fortunately, due to the equivocal property of commitment, in the common reference string (CRS)-hybrid model \cite{Lindell17}, \textsf{SIM} can obtain a trapdoor for the commitment scheme, which can be used to equivocate the simulated commitments to the hashes of vectors sampled by it on behalf of honest users, based on the aggregation result of honest users.
 The simulated hashes in the verification phase thus can successfully pass the commitment verification, followed by the aggregation result integrity verification.
-Hence, there also exists a simulator for the verification phase.
-This completes the proof.

 \end{proof}

 \begin{theorem} Assuming the security of the underlying homomorphic hash function and commitment techniques, VP$\-$FedMF ensures the integrity of aggregation on the server side.
 In particular, in a certain iteration, an honest user will accept the received updated item vector $\mathbf{v}_k$ derived from aggregation if and only if it is correctly produced by the server. \end{theorem}